jdrichardsappacad/react-2021/week-15/quizzes/03-reducers.md

 <quiz>
   <question>
     <p>
-      In an application with muliple reducers, what does the `state` parameter of a single reducer correspond to?
+      In an application with multiple reducers, what does the `state` parameter of a single reducer correspond to?
     </p>
     <answer>The entire application state</answer>
-    <answer>A new state object to populate</answer>
+    <answer>A new state object</answer>
-    <answer correct>The single slice of state that specific reducer manages
+    <answer correct>A single slice of state
     </answer>
     <answer>There is no state parameter when utilizing multiple reducers
     </answer>